There is a local version available of this page. Change to the local version?

 2. Sample Preparation

-Sample pretreatment is one of the most important steps, since it can influence the accurate identification of the Microplastics during the measuring step.
-Indeed, the contribution of the matrices (and all the organic contaminants within them) which can interfere with the Microplastics identification must be eliminated.
+Sample pretreatment is one of the most important steps, since it can influence the accurate identification of the Microplastics during the measurement step.
+Indeed, the contribution of the matrices (and all the organic contaminants within them) that can interfere with the Microplastics identification must be eliminated.

 3. Filtration